smartarch/ML-DEECo/README.md

 ### Configuration YAML file example

-This is an example YAML file with a configuration of an experiment.
+This is an example YAML file with a configuration of an experiment (smart farm simulation featuring drones, birds and chargers).

 ```yaml
 name: 12drones